shreyavshetty/BayesianDeepLearning/README.md

 - Published : 10 Oct 2016
 - Link : [Paper](https://arxiv.org/pdf/1511.02680.pdf)
 ### Aim
 This paper aims to provide a probabilistic approach to pixel-wise segmentation - SegNet.
-This paper aims to extend deep convolutional encoder-decoder neural network architecture to Bayesian CNN which can produce a probabilistic segmentation output.
+This paper also aims to extend deep convolutional encoder-decoder neural network architecture to Bayesian CNN which can produce a probabilistic segmentation output.
+### Result
+Modelling uncertainity improved the performance by 2-3% compared to the state-of-art architectures like SegNet, FCN and Dilatio Network.
+Significant improvement in performance was observered when fed with smaller datasets.